MumenJarrah/CloudLabs/lab6.md

 iptables -P INPUT  DROP <b>  <---- Set default rule for INPUT </b>
 </pre>

-After running `ping` and `telent` commands, you can see the following outputs:
+After running `ping` and `telnet` commands, you can see the following outputs:

 **ping**